commitdev/zero-aws-eks-stack/README.md

 template variables which need to be encoded into the terraform configuration.

 ### Testing and linting
-The codebase uses terraform validate as a basic sanity check, it uses a [fixture][ci-fixture] of reasonable values to fill-in the templates, and then runs `terraform init` and `terraform validate` against the environment and modules.
+The codebase uses terraform validate as a basic sanity check, it uses [an example zero-project.yml fixture][ci-fixture] to fill-in the templates, then runs `terraform init` and `terraform validate` against the templated out environment and modules.

 ### How much does this stack cost?
 The expected total monthly cost: $ 0.202 USD / hr or ~$150USD / month.
 The most